JRKy/APA-App/README.md

 - Draggable APA table panel with persistent layout and sorting
 - Dark mode with optimized map layers
 - Interactive tutorial and help system

+## 🆕 What's New in v2.3.0

+- Location search functionality with geocoder
+- Search for locations by address, city, landmark, or coordinates
+- Improved mobile UI with optimized layouts
+- Enhanced positioning for APA panel toggle button
+- Fixed UI element overlapping issues on mobile
+- Improved keyboard navigation for search fields

 ## 🆕 What's New in v2.2.0